johnhyde/island/15 bequeath detective.md

 ---

 "New murder yesterday," said the newsie, "the detective Wmiddle Yone.
-They found him stuff full of olives.
+They found him stuff full[@ another ascended typo.][$On Skoios, this is a turn of phrase meaning "chock full".] of olives.
 And bizarrely bifurcated.
 Front-pager.
 They're calling the guy who did this... the cop killer!"

 "Whoa that's crazy," said the beach detective.
 "Any news about Reginald Digsxby?
 Or the affair of the Digsxby fortune?"